 Privileges granted to staff EPPO privileges Protocol of privileges and immunities / diplomatic status Education / day care The Luxembourgish government granted diplomatic status to the European Chief Prosecutor, the European Prosecutors and the Administrative Director.
 The children of the staff of the EPPO have access to the European schools in Luxembourg.
 More information can be found in Annex V, under section 'Schooling'.

-14 As per Host Agreement signed between the EPPO and the Government of the Luxembourg on 23.03.2019 EPPO Preliminary Draft Single Programming Document, 2025-2027
+&lt;sup>15 As per Host Agreement signed between the EPPO and the Government of the Luxembourg on 23.03.2019.

 Annex IX.
 Evaluations

 External Evaluations